KonstantKuz/IProgressBar-EventBased-/README.md

 }
 ```

-With GameObject progress bar logic is the same as with others
+With GameObject progress bar logic is the same as with others.

 ```C#
 public class ExampleGOLineProgressBar : GOLineProgressBar